 White Lotus Dragon and Lion Dance

-Lion dancing is traditionally a cultural performance, popular in many countries in East Asia.
-It has been around for millennia and was traditionally used to scare away evil spirits, as well as to bring joy, prosperity, and good fortune to all those involved.
-Today, it remains as an exciting activity that is not only an exhilarating hobby but also as a way to hold onto the awe-inspiring traditions of generations past.
+Lion dancing is traditionally a cultural performance, popular throughout East Asia.
+It has been around for millennia and was traditionally used to scare away evil spirits as well as to bring joy, prosperity, and good fortune to all those involved.
+Today, it remains as an exciting activity that is not only an exhilarating hobby but also as a way to hold on to the awe-inspiring traditions of generations past.

 Whiteness and the Christian Academy: Acknowledging the Past, Re-imagining the Future